 This is where negative keywords can alleviate these problems.
 Negative keywords are keywords that are related to your keywords but aren’t relevant.
 In this case, you would make “pop” a negative keyword to ensure you don’t appear in search results for cake pops.

 If you want to get the most out of your PPC campaign, you must conduct a PPC audit to ensure your campaign is running properly.
 A PPC audit will help you figure out where you can improve your campaign.
-At WebFX, we have over 20 years of experience helping companies improve their PPC campaigns.
+At WebFX, we have over 20 years of experience and are trusted ppc consultants.

-We’re a full-service digital marketing company that specializes in PPC audits.
+We’re a full-service digital marketing company that specializes in PPC.
 Our team of over 200 experts will bring their knowledge and expertise to your campaign.
 We’ll help you create a campaign that drives valuable results for your business.

 If you’re looking for a company that drives results, look no further than WebFX.
 In the last five years, we’ve driven over $1.5 billion in sales and over 4.6 million leads for our clients.
 When you partner with us, you’re getting a team of experts that will help your business grow.